vithursant/vithursant.github.io/index.md

 I am a design-minded engineer focused on embedding artificial intelligence into applications that can transform our world in ways many of us can barely imagine.
-As a machine learning researcher, I am interested in developing continual/lifelong Learning algorithms that allow deep neural networks to continually evolve over time and dynamically adapt to unseen real-world environments, and improve as they operate.
+As a machine learning researcher, I am interested in developing continual/lifelong learning algorithms that allow deep neural networks to continually evolve over time and dynamically adapt to unseen real-world environments, and improve as they operate.
 I enjoy bridging the gap between machine learning research and engineering — combining my technical knowledge